ACADEMICS

 Will the Spring Ridge Academy name on my daughter’s transcript affect her ability to be accepted to a college or university?

-Colleges that have accepted SRA Graduates
+Colleges that have accepted Spring Ridge Academy Graduates

 The Art Institute of Chicago